WNRQ: Current format

-The current format features a mixture of fairly hard classic rock deemed to be primarily male-oriented; most of the station's playlist first hit middle Tennessee airwaves on the now-country-formatted WKDF during the 1970s and 1980s, as well as WKQB, "Rock 106" (from 1978 to 1981).
+The current format features harder-edged classic rock.
+Most of the station's playlist first hit the Nashville-area airwaves on the now-country-formatted WKDF during the 1970s and 1980s, as well as WKQB, "Rock 106" (from 1978 to 1981).

 It was also Nashville's station for the syndicated John Boy and Billy morning show, heard on numerous Southern stations with the same format as WNRQ.
-The station stopped airing the morning show in the spring of 2020.
-The latter now being routinely anchored by a different morning show debuted "The Josh Innes Show".
-The show also airs on WEGR in Memphis and WLLZ (FM) in Detroit.
+The station stopped airing John Boy and Billy in the spring of 2020.
+It later had a local wake-up program, "The Josh Innes Show".
+The show also aired on WEGR in Memphis and WLLZ in Detroit.

+The current morning show is hosted by Rock Radio veteran Jeremy "Loper" Loper and long time local co-host Tim Battle, under the name "The Loper Show."
+Loper was lured to Nashville's WNRQ from Columbus, Ohio's Active Rock WRKZ-FM 99.7 The Blitz where he hosted "Loper and Randi in The Morning."

+Some of the DJs for WNRQ are voicetracked from other iHeartRadio stations.
+In afternoon drive time, the station airs Big Rig from WXTB Tampa.